FreshOats/MechaCar_Statistical_Analysis/README.md

 3. Expensive cars are typically associated with higher maintenance costs.
-The null hypothesis in this scenario states that there as vehicle price increases, there is no correlation with the maintenance cost of those vehicles.
-Alternatively, as the price of a vehicle increases, there is a significant change in the cost of maintenance.
-It is important to not specify an increase or decrease, as the prior information is simply hearsay and should have no bearing on the data.
-If there is a correlation, it is more important to note that either yes, or no, there is a difference, and only then specify that it increased or decreased.
-Otherwise, if the alternative states that it explicitly an increase, it is possible that we would have to reject both hypotheses if a decrease in costs was observed.
-This also avoids having to do two tests, one to state that there is no increase in maintenance cost with price, followed by another post hoc analysis stating that there is no decrease.
+The null hypothesis in this scenario states that there as there is no correlation with the price of a vehicle and its maintenance cost.
+Alternatively, there is a correlation with the cost of a vehicle and its maintenance cost.
 To test this, since the maintenance costs are categorical but the price is continuous, an ANOVA test would provide the distribution means.
     This remains true even if we were to increase the categories from 3 to 5 in the maintenance cost measurements.

-#### Maintance Costs, Safety Ratings, AWD, and Moon Roofs
+#### Maintenance Costs, Safety Ratings, AWD, and Moon Roofs

 4. One final set of tests could be whether there is a correlation between vehicles with or without AWD and/or a moon roof and